 Summer weather and outdoor activities come with the risk of exposure to bees and the dangers of a bee nest.
 While professional exterminators can treat larger bee infestations, you can remove smaller hives and nests yourself, if appropriately armed.
-Below are the steps to safely remove a bee nest from your property.

 Purchase an insecticide can that contains pyrethroids and has a longer range spray than traditional cans.
-You can find a can that is designed specifically for bees and bee nests in a gardening store or in the gardening section of a super store.
+You can find a can that is designed specifically for bees and bee nests in a gardening store or in the gardening section of a superstore.

-Step 1 – Safety Concerns
+Step 1 - Understand Safety Concerns

 The best time to approach a bee nest is during the later hours of the evening, since they are inactive at that time.
 Carry a flashlight, but cover the bulb with red glaze since bees and wasps can not see red light.